Barbie and Balmain want to make toys the next big fashion frontier - ExBulletin

 Pure, silly kitsch meets pop culture meets couture jumpsuit works surprisingly well.

-It adds lightness to Mr. Rousteing’s powerful ’80s shoulders and gathered turkey dresses, which can seem overcooked at times, and raises the bar for collaborations.
+It adds lightness to the powerful shoulders of ’80s Rousteings and gathered turkey dresses, which can sometimes seem overcooked, and raises the bar for collaborations.
 Like the Balenciaga Simpsons episode, it integrates social and cultural commentary into the value proposition.

 Sources